wildabyss/Onboard/README.md

 3. Configure the web server as per Web Server Configuration.
 Install MySQL.

 4. Modify /database/propel.yaml and /database/SQL/db_setup.sql for database username and password.
-   Modify /database/config.php for the correct database settings.
    Set up Propel and the MySQL database.
+   Add Propel to the PATH variables.

 5. Setup the SQL database using /database/SQL/db_setup.sql and /database/SQL/onboard.sql.
    Note that onboard.sql can be replicated using /database/schema.xml from Propel.